Is Squarespace Good for Blogging?

 Publishing and Scheduling

 Squarespace places no limits on how many blog posts you can publish, regardless of which plan you are on.
 This is an advantage over platforms like Wix, which restrict certain content features by tier.
-For blogging, volume matters - research has shown that bloggers who publish more than 15 posts per month see roughly 70% higher revenue compared to those who publish less frequently.
+For blogging, volume matters, research has shown that bloggers who publish more than 15 posts per month see roughly 70% higher revenue compared to those who publish less frequently.

 The scheduling feature lets you write posts in advance and set a specific publish date and time.
 This is useful for maintaining a consistent posting calendar, especially if you batch-write content.
 You can also backdate posts if you are migrating content from another platform.